 Lap books do not have to be huge, multi-paged contraptions.
 They are actually quite simple to make.
 Here is how to create a basic lap book, using ONE file folder. 😀 I’m a simple gal at heart!

 - 1 file folder

 - 1 sheet colored construction paper (or cardstock)

 - colored pencils, crayons, extra paper

-Step 3: Cut a piece of heavy construction paper or card stock and glue it to the inside back wall of the lap book.
-This not only reinforces and strengthens the book, but it also adds some color to the project.
+Cut a piece of heavy construction paper or card stock and glue it to the inside back wall of the lap book.
+This not only reinforces and strengthens the back wall, but it also adds some color to the project.

-Interested in trying a lapbook for FREE?
+Interested in trying a lapbook with a FREE printable template?
 Click HERE to download the FREE Book Report Lapbook!
 It includes photo examples, easy-to-follow directions, and ALL the printable templates you need to complete the project with your kiddos.
 Here are some photos of the completed project: